-Head Chef Patrick Leonard (ex Claridge’s Hotel, London) leads the kitchen team at this accessibly priced all day restaurant offering (a particularly good) breakfast, as well as lunch and dinner, in an informal atmosphere.
+An accessibly priced all day restaurant, it offers (a particularly good) breakfast, as well as lunch and dinner, in an informal atmosphere.

-Very different from the iconic Thornton's Restaurant at the Fitzwilliam Dublin, surroundings are the essence of casual chic - communal lightwood tables sparkling with polished glassware have runners and striking deep pink high-back chairs, while subdued lighting makes the booths along the walls perfect for intimate dinners - and the emphasis is on simple quality food, beginning with fresh local produce.
+The surroundings are the essence of casual chic - communal lightwood tables sparkling with polished glassware have runners and striking deep pink high-back chairs, while subdued lighting makes the booths along the walls perfect for intimate dinners - and the emphasis is on simple quality food, at affordable prices.